German prisoner-of-war camps in World War II

 Nazi Germany operated around 1,000 prisoner-of-war camps (Kriegsgefangenenlager) during World War II (1939-1945).

+The most common types of camps were Oflags ("Officer camp") and Stalags ("Base camp" – for enlisted personnel POW camps), although other less common types existed as well.

+Legal background

-Germany had signed the Third Geneva Convention of 1929, which established provisions relating to the treatment of prisoners of war.
+Germany signed the Third Geneva Convention of 1929, which established norms relating to the treatment of prisoners of war.